 ALL TAXES ARE INCLUDED IN PURCHASE PRICE

 All orders are final.
 If an item is out of stock, Morgan Conservation District will work to fulfill the item with another supplier, but no guarantees can be made.
 In this case, returns shall be issued to customers within 90 days of original purchase date.

-All orders will be picked up at Morgan Conservation District's Office at 200 West Railroad Avenue in Fort Morgan, Colorado in Spring 2020.
+All orders will be picked up at Morgan Conservation District's Office at 200 West Railroad Avenue in Fort Morgan, Colorado in May 2024.
 More information will be emailed closer to delivery day.